arsindelve/ZorkAI/README.md

 The code in this repository IS NOT a full game....yet.
 But it does demonstrate that this can work, and can have truly excellent results!
 (Thanks mostly to how good GPT4 is).
-I'll keep implementing the rest of the Zork I story, items and location, finding new scenarios that the engine can't handle but the game is quite playable in it's current state.
+I'll keep implementing the rest of the Zork I story, items and location, finding new scenarios that the engine can't handle but the game is quite playable in its current state.

 ### [Play The Game Now](https://newzork.ai)